DawidIzydor/me_HashNrsOptimizer/README.md

-# me_HashNrsOptimizer
+# Hash Number Optimizer/Searcher
-Program to search for better hashes
+Program to search for better hash functions.
+See why do this section

 We have a hash funcition with unknown coefficients